 It is not unusual for a general dental practitioner to have had very little experience of patients with Ectodermal Dysplasia.
 Fortunately, specialists in paediatric dentistry and in restorative dentistry are trained in the management of the condition, and those in other specialties or with specific skill sets may have acquired such expertise.

 Some dental hospitals have specialist teams to help patients affected by hypodontia, who can provide a coordinated treatment plan involving all the necessary experts.
 Ask your dentist about being referred to one if this facility is available in your area.
 If it is not then some hospitals can, on occasion, treat Ectodermal Dysplasia patients from other regions.
 Ask to be referred to your nearest clinic for an assessment.
-The ED Society maintains a list of specialist clinic, these can be found in the Medical section.
+The ED Society maintains a list of specialist clinics on their web site www.edsociety.co.uk

 Missing teeth may be replaced using removable appliances (dentures) from childhood onwards, while bridgework and/or implants may be considered in older individuals.
 Not all of these may be suitable in a given situation or at a particular time, some may be used sequentially (i.e. dentures until they are old enough for implants), and it is important to have specialist advice before embarking on a lengthy treatment plan.